|Highlights | Management & Directors | Committee Composition | Governance Guidelines | Code of Ethics | Insider Transactions|

 An invitation to join the Board may be extended by the Board itself or, with the Board's authorization, by the Nominating and Governance Committee Chair or by the Board Chair.

 New directors meet with members of senior leadership to review the Corporation’s markets, competitors, business, strategies, operating performance, leadership, culture and corporate governance.
 New directors also receive background materials related to these matters and visit the corporate facilities.

-To continue development, directors may participate in external programs and become members of organizations that assist in enhancing director skill sets.
+To continue development, directors meet regularly with members of senior leadership in one-on-one discussions and may participate in external programs and become members of organizations that assist in enhancing director skill sets.
 Reasonable costs incurred in connection with such programs will be reimbursed by the Corporation.
 In addition, management regularly makes in-depth presentations and provides educational materials to the Board on particular aspects of the Corporation's business.

 Directors who intend to resign or who intend to not stand for re-election at the Corporation’s next annual meeting of stockholders are required to notify the General Counsel, the Secretary, or an assistant secretary.
 Such notice facilitates compliance with the Corporation’s reporting responsibilities and allows for effective planning with regard to the composition of the Board.

 Directors who change their principal employment are required to offer to resign from the Board.
 The offer should be submitted to the General Counsel, the Secretary, or an assistant secretary.
 While the resignation may not be accepted, the practice provides an opportunity for the Board, initially through the Nominating and Governance Committee, to review the appropriateness of the director's continued membership on the Board.